cloudinary/pycloudinary/README.md

 Each request for building a URL of a remote cloud resource must have the `cloud_name` parameter set.
 Each request to our secure APIs (e.g., image uploads, eager sprite generation) must have the `api_key` and `api_secret` parameters set.
 See [API, URLs and access identifiers](http://cloudinary.com/documentation/api_and_access_identifiers) for more details.

-Setting the `cloud_name`, `api_key` and `api_secret` parameters can be done either directly in each call to a Cloudinary method, by calling the pycloudinary.config(), by using environment variables, or using the CLOUDINARY django settings.
+Setting the `cloud_name`, `api_key` and `api_secret` parameters can be done either directly in each call to a Cloudinary method, by calling the cloudinary.config(), by using environment variables, or using the CLOUDINARY django settings.

 You can [download your customized cloudinary python configuration](https://cloudinary.com/console/cloudinary_python.txt) using our Management Console.